Above: First student body in 1946

 The buzz around campus, as you might have heard, is that this year marks 75 years of training and equipping servant leaders at Boise Bible College.

-In the 75 years of existence, Boise Bible College has graduated over 1,000 students and its alumni are spread across the globe serving in various capacities.
+In the 75 years of existence, Boise Bible College has graduated over 1,000 servant leaders, and they are spread across the globe serving in various capacities.
 Through our alumni, the gospel is being advanced worldwide and our mission is being accomplished.

 In 1945, Boise Bible College began in the basement of a church with only 10 students, but has grown into what it is today.
 Although our methods have changed as the culture has changed, but the message we share with students is the same.